vikstrr1/SS-DM_Project/README.md

 then the data source should be configured make sure the dahsboard uses that datasource!

-The data source need to be added manually use thee same token as the kafka to influx script uses.
+The data source need to be added manually use the same token as the kafka to influx script uses.

 After that the dahsboard needs to be uploaded manually, after the dahsboard has been set in .env file!